noahweber1/MLOps-Azure/README.md

               package: $(Pipeline.Workspace)/drop/$(Build.BuildId).zip
   ```
 10. Verify Continuous Delivery of Azure Pipelines by changing `app.py`

-You can watch this [YouTube Walkthrough of this process](https://www.youtube.com/watch?v=3KF9DltYvZU)

 11. Add a lint step (this gates your code against syntax failure)